deephaven/deephaven-core/csharp/ExcelAddInInstaller/CustomActions/README.md

 HKEY_LOCAL_MACHINE\Software\Microsoft\Office\${VERSION}\Outlook
 ```

-And yes, this information is stored at the "Outlook" part of the path,
+Notably, this information is stored at the "Outlook" part of the path,
 not Excel.
 This key contains an entry with the name
-which contains the name "Bitness" and the values "x86" or "x64".
+"Bitness" and the values "x86" or "x64".

-When I say ${VERSION} I mean one of the known versions of Office, one of
+${VERSION} refers to one of the known versions of Office, namely one of
 the strings in the set 11.0, 12.0, 14.0, 15.0, 16.0

 Version 16.0 covers Office 2016, 2019, and 2021 and Office 365, so
 for Deephaven purposes we can hardcode this to 16.0 and ignore previous
 versions we might find.

+As Windows evolved, the registry was divided into a 32-bit partition
+and a 64-bit partition.
+Office itself is published in 32-bit and 64-bit versions.
+The only configuration we currently support is 64-bit Office on 64-bit Windows.

-Note that for reasons when we look up this key programmatically, we need
+Due to this registry organization, when we look up this key programmatically,
-to look it up in the "Registry Hive" that corresponds to the machine's
+we need to look it up in the "Registry Hive" that corresponds to the machine's
 operating system bitness.
 This is why we have code like

 ```